 DOSAGE AND ADMINISTRATION

-Each vial of TYGACIL (tigecycline) should be reconstituted with 5.3 mL of 0.9% Sodium Chloride Injection, USP, 5% Dextrose Injection, USP, or Lactated Ringer's Injection, USP to achieve a concentration of 10 mg/mL of tigecycline.
+Each vial of TYGACIL should be reconstituted with 5.3 mL of 0.9% Sodium Chloride Injection, USP, 5% Dextrose Injection, USP, or Lactated Ringer's Injection, USP to achieve a concentration of 10 mg/mL of tigecycline.
 (Note: Each vial contains a 6% overage.
 Thus, 5 mL of reconstituted solution is equivalent to 50 mg of the drug.)
 The vial should be gently swirled until the drug dissolves.
+Reconstituted solution must be transferred and further diluted for intravenous infusion.
 Withdraw 5 mL of the reconstituted solution from the vial and add to a 100 mL intravenous bag for infusion (for a 100 mg dose, reconstitute two vials; for a 50 mg dose, reconstitute one vial).
 The maximum concentration in the intravenous bag should be 1 mg/mL.
 The reconstituted solution should be yellow to orange in color; if not, the solution should be discarded.
 Parenteral drug products should be inspected visually for particulate matter and discoloration (e.g., green or black) prior to administration.
-Once reconstituted, TYGACIL (tigecycline) may be stored at room temperature for up to 24 hours (up to 6 hours in the vial and the remaining time in the intravenous bag).
-Alternatively, TYGACIL (tigecycline) mixed with 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP may be stored refrigerated at 2° to 8°C (36° to 46°F) for up to 48 hours following immediate transfer of the reconstituted solution into the intravenous bag.
+Once reconstituted, TYGACIL may be stored at room temperature (not to exceed 25ºC/77ºF) for up to 24 hours (up to 6 hours in the vial and the remaining time in the intravenous bag).
+If the storage conditions exceed 25ºC (77ºF) after reconstitution, tigecycline should be used immediately.
+Alternatively, TYGACIL mixed with 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP may be stored refrigerated at 2° to 8°C (36° to 46°F) for up to 48 hours following immediate transfer of the reconstituted solution into the intravenous bag.

 Compatible intravenous solutions include 0.9% Sodium Chloride Injection, USP, 5% Dextrose Injection, USP, and Lactated Ringer's Injection, USP.
-When administered through a Y-site, TYGACIL (tigecycline) is compatible with the following drugs or diluents when used with either 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP: amikacin, dobutamine, dopamine HC1, gentamicin, haloperidol, Lactated Ringer's, lidocaine HC1, metoclopramide, morphine, norepinephrine, piperacillin/tazobactam (EDTA formulation), potassium chloride, propofol, ranitidine HC1, theophylline, and tobramycin.
+When administered through a Y-site, TYGACIL is compatible with the following drugs or diluents when used with either 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP: amikacin, dobutamine, dopamine HCl, gentamicin, haloperidol, Lactated Ringer's, lidocaine HCl, metoclopramide, morphine, norepinephrine, piperacillin/tazobactam (EDTA formulation), potassium chloride, propofol, ranitidine HCl, theophylline, and tobramycin.

-The following drugs should not be administered simultaneously through the same Y-site as TYGACIL (tigecycline) : amphotericin B, amphotericin B lipid complex, diazepam, esomeprazole and omeprazole.
+The following drugs should not be administered simultaneously through the same Y-site as TYGACIL: amphotericin B, amphotericin B lipid complex, diazepam, esomeprazole and omeprazole.

 TYGACIL (tigecycline) for injection is supplied in a single-dose 5 mL glass vial or 10 mL glass vial, each containing 50 mg tigecycline lyophilized powder for reconstitution.

-Prior to reconstitution, TYGACIL (tigecycline) should be stored at 20° to 25°C (68° to 77°F); excursions permitted to 15° to 30°C (59° to 86°F).
+Prior to reconstitution, TYGACIL should be stored at 20° to 25°C (68° to 77°F); excursions permitted to 15° to 30°C (59° to 86°F).
 [See USP Controlled Room Temperature.]
-Once reconstituted, TYGACIL (tigecycline) may be stored at room temperature for up to 24 hours (up to 6 hours in the vial and the remaining time in the intravenous bag).
-Alternatively, TYGACIL (tigecycline) mixed with 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP may be stored refrigerated at 2° to 8°C (36° to 46°F) for up to 48 hours following immediate transfer of the reconstituted solution into the intravenous bag.
-Reconstituted solution must be transferred and further diluted for intravenous infusion.
+The reconstituted solution of TYGACIL may be stored at room temperature (not to exceed 25°C/77°F) for up to 24 hours (up to 6 hours in the vial and the remaining time in the intravenous bag) [see DOSAGE AND ADMINISTRATION].

 Additional Tygacil Information